 The DEQ will prepare special reports as needed due to unforeseen events or conditions and will be based on the magnitude of the event as determined by the DEQ.
 One example of a special report is an incident report.
 Incident reports are used to document the details of accidents involving site personnel, and other unusual events such as fires, floods, or weather damage.
-Another example of a special report is a record of modification or amendment to a HASP.
+Another example of a special report is a record of modification or amendment to a HASP, as applicable.
 When accidents occur on site, any HASP that has been developed may need to be updated depending on the type of incident and whether it is already covered in the plan.
-These special reports should be made available to the EPA, the appropriate OU5 property owner, and other interested parties in a timely manner (EPA 2001a).
+These special reports should be made available to the EPA, the appropriate OU8 property owner, and other interested parties in a timely manner (EPA 2017a).

-Section 5 Summary of Five-Year Review Activities
+Summary of Five-Year Review Activities

-LA will remain onsite above levels that allow for unrestricted use of OU5.
-Additionally, the levels of LA remaining onsite are not considered in exceedance of RA levels and remedies are in place that are considered protective.
-However, LA does exist beyond protective remedies, which could pose a risk in the event those remedies are disturbed.
-Five-year reviews of OU5 will be required to evaluate the implementation and performance of the remedy and to determine whether the remedy remains protective of human health and the environment.
+LA will remain onsite above levels that allow for unrestricted use of OU8.
+Additionally, the levels of LA remaining onsite are not considered in exceedance of RA levels, and remedies are in place that are considered protective.
+However, LA does exist beyond protective remedies within the OU8 ROW, which could pose a risk in the event those remedies are disturbed.
+Five-year reviews of OU8 will be required to evaluate the implementation and performance of the remedy and to determine whether the remedy remains protective of human health and the environment.
 The EPA is responsible for performing and funding the five-year reviews as long as they are required.
-The remedy will be re-evaluated in accordance with the review requirements of CERCLA Section 121(c).
-The five-year review process consists of six components: 1) community involvement and notification, 2) document review, 3) data review and analysis, 4) site inspection, 5) interviews, and 6) protectiveness determination (EPA 2003).
+The remedy will be reevaluated in accordance with the review requirements of the Comprehensive Environmental Response, Compensation, and Liability Act Section 121(c).
+The five-year review process consists of six components: (1) community involvement and notification, (2) document review, (3) data review and analysis, (4) site inspection, (5) interviews, and (6) protectiveness determination (EPA 2003).

 - Community involvement activities will include notifying the community that the five-year review will be conducted, notifying the community that the five-year review has been completed, and providing the results of the review. - Document review involves a review of all relevant documents and data to obtain information to assess the performance of the response action.
-Documents for review include the ROD (EPA 2016a), annual O&M reports, and annual IC evaluations conducted as part of the annual site inspection. - Data review and analysis will involve a review of sampling and monitoring plans and results from monitoring activities. - Site inspections will be conducted to gather information about the site's status and to visually confirm and document the conditions of the remedy, the site, and the surrounding area. - Interviews may be conducted as necessary with the site manager, site personnel, and people who live or work near the site to gather additional information about the site's status or identify remedy issues.
+Documents for review include the ROD (EPA 2016), annual 0&M reports, and annual IC evaluations conducted as part of the annual site inspection. - Data review and analysis will involve a review of sampling and monitoring plans and results from monitoring activities. - Site inspections will be conducted to gather information about the site's status and to visually confirm and document the conditions of the remedy, the site, and the surrounding area. - Interviews may be conducted as necessary with the site manager, site personnel, and people who live or work near the site to gather additional information about the site's status or identify remedy issues. - Utilizing the information from the other five components of the review process (i.e., community involvement, document review, data review and analysis, site inspections, and interviews), protectiveness of the remedy is assessed.

-Reports summarizing the five-year review will be prepared by the EPA in accordance with the Comprehensive Five-Year Review Guidance (EPA 2001b).
+Reports summarizing the five-year review will be prepared by the EPA in accordance with the Comprehensive Five-Year Review Guidance (EPA 2001).